Gabi Schneider: Professional career

 Schneider worked as a senior geologist at the Geological Survey of Namibia in 1985 and was later appointed as its director in 1996.
-Her professional background includes economic and exploration geology, mineralogy and geochemistry, as well as management and administration.
+Her professional background includes economic and exploration geology, mineralogy, and geochemistry, as well as management and administration.
 She holds an honorary life membership with the Geological Society of Namibia and is a registered scientist with the South Africa Council for Natural Scientists.

 Leadership roles

 Schneider was President of the Organisation of African Geological Surveys from 2013 to 2016 and Vice Chairperson of the Environmental Investment Fund of Namibia.
-She is a Director of the Minerals Development Fund of Namibia, Vice Chairperson of the Board of Trustees of the Namibian Institute for Mining and Technology, a member of the Sustainable Development Council of Namibia, a member of the Benguela Current Commission, and a member of the Commission for the Implementation of the World Heritage Convention in Namibia, chairing its Technical Subcommittee.
-She is also a founding member of the Small Miners Association of Namibia.
+She is a founding member of the Small Miners Association of Namibia.

 Schneider is a member of the Natural Science Programme Committee of the Namibian National Committee for UNESCO and a senior advisor for UNESCO's Geopark Programme.
 She represents the African continent at the International Consortium of Geological Surveys and is chairing the Geology Advisory Board of the University of Namibia.